omerzzeybek9/Traffic-Congestion-Prediction-Optimization/README.md

 ## Project Contents
 - **Data Cleaning:** Preparation and cleaning of raw datasets.
 Under the `data_manipulations/` folder you can find out specific notebooks for each dataset we have specified as:
-`{bus, rayli}_data.ipynb` for bus and railway system data modifications `{bus, rayli}_count_district.ipynb` for assigning bus and railway stop counts to districts `{population_district, weather, traffic}_data.ipynb` for traffic, population and weather data modifications `merge_{traffic_population, weather_traffic}.ipynb` for merging traffic, population and weather data
+    - `{bus, rayli}_data.ipynb` for bus and railway system data modifications
+    - `{bus, rayli}_count_district.ipynb` for assigning bus and railway stop counts to districts
+    - `{population_district, weather, traffic}_data.ipynb` for traffic, population and weather data modifications
+    - `merge_{traffic_population, weather_traffic}.ipynb` for merging all the data togetger in a daily format

 - **Modeling:** Training LSTM models with different optimization methods, in `main/` folder, we have used each model in different notebook for clarity as:
-`main_{adam, bayes, bayes_manuel, pso, pso_mae}.ipynb` for training LSTM models with Adam, Bayesian and Particle Swarm Optimization methods.
+    - `main_{adam, bayes, bayes_manuel, pso, pso_mae}.ipynb` for training LSTM models with Adam, Bayesian and Particle Swarm Optimization methods.

 - **Experimental Analysis:** Tried alternative techniques to improve the quality of optimization techniques and experiments:
-`{pso_experiments}.ipynb` for Particle Swarm Optimization experiments explained in the report.
+    - `{pso_experiments}.ipynb` for Particle Swarm Optimization experiments explained in the report.

 - **Visualization:** Evaluation of results and visual analysis.